 The course provides a brief overview and historical background about the development solar energy and related applications.
-It outlines the fundamental principles of solar energy, as well as thermodynamic analyses Faculty of Engineering 43 applied in solar energy field.
+It outlines the fundamental principles of solar energy, as well as thermodynamic analyses applied in solar energy field.
 It reviews the optics of solar radiations, and covers the radiation characteristics of materials.
 As an application to the theory, the course covers flat and curved solar collectors, water heating using solar energy, and solar ponds.